 Braze offers a robust, personalized customer journey that is unique to each user, focused intently on CRM specifically designed for marketers seeking a full suite of tools.
 Learning to maneuver through Braze’s complex UI platform can therefore require a bigger investment of time, money, and manpower.
 While larger companies often can shoulder this burden, many small-medium businesses can’t afford to dedicate the resources needed to use Braze to its fullest potential.

 OneSignal encompasses the best of breed for push notifications, in-app messaging and advanced features that are easy to use, providing a user-friendly and simple solution for developers to maneuver the platform.
 OneSignal is built for scale & reliability, supporting 900,000 companies that together send over 5 billion push notifications per day around the globe.

 OneSignal is an excellent marketing automation platform for developers & business owners looking for a highly-reliable, open solution (API's, Plugin's to common tools) at great value, whereas Braze is best for marketers seeking a full-suite, advanced marketing automation tool at a premium cost.

 Braze’s pricing model is based on four subscription plans — growth, advanced, pro, and enterprise, with the price ranging from $50K - $220K depending on service entitlements and product inclusions.
 This means that Braze charges for individual features such as API calls, updating tags, and exporting data from their system.
 With no free trial offers, Braze customers must therefore allocate for a steep budget in order to leverage the platform effectively.

-OneSignal's base product is completely free to use with no cap on the number of mobile users and allows for up to 30K Web subscribers.
-OneSignal provides two paid plans between starter and pro, which grants access to robust features such as enhanced segmentation, in-app messages, and advanced analytics.
+OneSignal's base product is completely free to use with no cap on the number of mobile users and allows for up to 10K Web subscribers.
+OneSignal provides three paid plans between Growth, Pro, and Enterprise which grants access to robust features such as enhanced segmentation, in-app messages, and advanced analytics.
 Our aim is provide a great free product, then offer more advanced features and higher volume usage on affordable, fair paid plans.